cosmos/ibc/spec/client/ics-007-tendermint-client/README.md

 ### Client state

 The Tendermint client state tracks the current revision, current validator set, trusting period, unbonding period, latest height, latest timestamp (block time), and a possible frozen height.
-Additionally, the new parameters delayPeriod and delayPeriodBlocks have been added to support the IBC/TAO V2 specs.
+Additionally, the new parameters delayTimePeriod and delayBlockPeriod have been added to support the IBC/TAO V2 specs.

 ```typescript
 interface ClientState {